elixir-cldr/cldr/README.md

 `Cldr` is an Elixir library for the [Unicode Consortium's](http://unicode.org) [Common Locale Data Repository (CLDR)](http://cldr.unicode.org).
 The intentions of CLDR, and this library, is to simplify the locale specific formatting of numbers, lists, currencies, calendars, units of measure and dates/times.
 As of October 18th 2018 and Version 1.8.0, `Cldr` is based upon [CLDR version 34.0.0](https://github.com/unicode-cldr/cldr-json).

+The first step is to define a module that will host the desired `Cldr` configuration and the functions that servce the public API.
+This module is referred to in this documentation as a `backend` module.
+For example:

+    @doc """
+    Define a backend module that will host our
+    Cldr configuration and public API.

+    Most function calls in Cldr will be calls to functions on this module.
+    """
+    defmodule MyApp.Cldr do
+      use Cldr, locales: ["en", "fr", "zh", "th"], default_locale: "en"

+    end

+This strategy means that different configurations can be defined and it also means that one `Cldr` implementation won't interfer with implementations in other, potentially dependent, applications.

-The functions you are mostly likely to use are in the modules `Cldr` and `Cldr.Locale`.
-In particular:
+The functions you are mostly likely to use are:

-* `Cldr.default_locale/1`
+* `MyApp.Cldr.default_locale/0`
-* `Cldr.set_current_locale/2`
+* `MyApp.Cldr.put_current_locale/1`
-* `Cldr.get_current_locale/1`
+* `MyApp.Cldr.get_current_locale/0`
-* `Cldr.known_locale_names/1`
+* `MyApp.Cldr.known_locale_names/0`
-* `Cldr.Locale.new/2`
+* `MyApp.Cldr.Locale.new/1`

 To access the raw Cldr data for a locale the `Cldr.Config` module is available.
 Note that the functions in `Cldr.Config` are typically used by library authors.
 The most useful function is:

-* `Cldr.Config.get_locale/1` which returns a map of all the CLDR data known to `Cldr`.
-Since this data is read from a file, parsed and then formatted it is a function that should be used with care due to the material performance implications.  `Cldr` uses this function during compilation to build functions that return the relevant data with higher performance and these functions are to be preferred over the use of `Cldr.Config.get_locale/1`.
+* `Cldr.Config.get_locale/2` which returns a map of all the CLDR data known to `Cldr`.
+Since this data is read from a file, parsed and then formatted it is a function that should be used with care due to the material performance implications.  `Cldr` uses this function during compilation to build functions that return the relevant data with higher performance and these functions are to be preferred over the use of `Cldr.Config.get_locale/2`.

 ## Use this package when you have a requirement to...